-This message will be sent out annually as an Important Announcement email blast:
+This message will be sent out annually as an Important Announcement email blast, and also for three weeks as a part of the University Announcements emails to Faculty, Staff and Students:

-As our recent ascent in national regard indicates, FSU is an outstanding place to learn!
-In order to honor the remarkable teaching and learning that take place here, we request nominations for the following teaching and advising awards.
+As our ascent in national regard indicates, FSU is an outstanding place to learn!
+To honor the remarkable teaching and learning that take place here, we request nominations for the following teaching and advising awards.
 We invite nominations from students, alumni, faculty, administrators, and community members.
 Self-nominations are also welcome.
 Regardless of academic department or rank, all full-time faculty who teach are eligible to be nominated (see last paragraph for specifics) in the following categories:

 Foundational Course Excellence (undergraduate)